greelogix/kpayment/Readme.md

 ### Test Mode

-**Important:** KNET test environment does NOT require any credentials or API keys for testing.

 1. Set **Test Mode** to `true` in admin panel (`/admin/kpayment/settings`)
-2. **Leave credentials empty** (Tranportal ID, Password, and Resource Key can be empty for testing)
+2. Use test credentials from your acquiring bank (if available)
 3. Use test base URL: `https://kpaytest.com.kw/kpg/PaymentHTTP.htm`

-4. You can test the payment flow without any credentials
+**Note:** KNET test environment may work without credentials for basic testing.
+For full testing, contact your acquiring bank for test credentials.

 ### Test Cards